 Entry into this course series is appropriate for learners who have proficient file management and keyboarding skills as well as experience with an office suite application.
+For further information about this course series, please visit www.ryerson.ca/ce/ITS.

-For general information, contact ce@ryerson.ca or 416.979.5035.
-Further admission information in Internet Technologies can be requested by contacting Janet Shusterman at itstudies@ryerson. ca or 416.979.5000, ext.
+For general admission information, contact ce@ryerson.ca or 416.979.5035.
+For information about Information Technology Studies, contact Janet Shusterman at itstudies@ryerson.ca or 416.979.5000, ext.
 7907.